huawei-drc/cna-verification/README.md

 - curl
 - Docker

+## Proxy

+If your organization requires the usage of ca certificates, create a "certificates" directory in the root of the git repository and fill it with the certificates files (`*.crt`) before building any docker image.
+The images will be built using these certificates.

 ## Verifying CNA using our Dockerfile

 We provide dockerfiles to ease the installation of GenMC and Dartagnan in a